 - 2 generous handfuls of cilantro

-- To serve the sandwiches, spread 1 tablespoon of mayo on each quarter of the baguette.
-Top with 4-5 strips of tempeh, pickled vegetables, cucumber and cilantro.
+- To assemble, spread 1 tablespoon of mayo on each quarter of the baguette.
+Top with 4-5 tempeh strips, pickled vegetables, cucumbers, and cilantro.

 - Serving Size: 1 sandwich